Skip to content

 The Federation’s Achievements

-From its inception, the USAWKF has been dedicated to encouraging the growth, development and promotion of a traditional and contemporary wushu-kungfu in the United States.
-By coordination wushu-kungfu competitions and activities, and acting as a governing body for the sport in this country, the Federation seeks not only to make national progress in organizing wushu-kungfu but also to represent the U.S. and develop the sport on an international level.
+Since its establishment, the USAWKF has remained dedicated to fostering the growth, development, and promotion of traditional and contemporary wushu-kungfu in the United States.
+Serving as the governing body for the sport within the country, the federation actively coordinates wushu-kungfu competitions and activities, aiming to make national progress while representing the U.S. and fostering international development.

 USAWKF Board of Directors